-Utilize the Help of a Custody Attorney
+Utilize the Help of an Attorney

-Perhaps most important, it is crucial that you work with a custody attorney throughout the entirety of the process.
+Perhaps most important, it is crucial that you work with an attorney throughout the entirety of the process.
 They can handle negotiations with your spouse’s attorney and can ensure that the agreement meets both your needs and the best interests of your child.
 At Burrows Law Group, we understand how important it is to have as much time with your child as possible, which is why we’re here to help you.

 To schedule a consultation, call us at (972) 703-4004 or visit us online.